Successfulsebunya/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 ### Mounting a plugin programmatically

-It is possible to mount local directories programmatically using `runCLI`.
+You can mount local directories programmatically using `runCLI`.
 The options `mount` and `mount-before-install` are available.
 The `hostPath` property expects a path to a directory on your local machine.
 This path should be relative to where your script is being executed.

 ```TypeScript
 	cliServer = await runCLI({